ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - > Can be used to perform periodic integrity checks
   - > If we deviated from the GA4GH DRS Object spec for download, the GHGA Connector could verify file parts as they were downloaded, retrying parts that don't match.
 But that is out of scope for this epic.
 When the whole file has been re-encrypted and uploaded to the Data Hub's `interrogation` bucket, the DHFS compares the unencrypted content's SHA-256 checksum against the value obtained from the corresponding `FileUpload`.
 It also calculates an aggregate MD5 checksum using the individually calculated parts' MD5 checksums and compares that against the MD5 ETag calculated by S3 in the `interrogation` bucket.
-If a checksum discrepancy is found, the DHFS rejects the upload and posts an `InterrogationReport` to the FIS's HTTP API which indicates that the file did not pass inspection (`interrogation_result="failed"`).
-If checksums match and there are no other errors during upload, the DHFS accepts the upload and the `InterrogationReport` sent to the FIS reflects that the file passed inspection (`interrogation_result="passed"`).
+If a checksum discrepancy is found, the DHFS rejects the upload and posts an `InterrogationReport` to the FIS's HTTP API which indicates that the file did not pass inspection (`passed=False`) and provides a `reason` why the interrogation failed.
+If checksums match and there are no other errors during upload, the DHFS accepts the upload and the `InterrogationReport` sent to the FIS reflects that the file passed inspection (`passed=True`).
+The authentication mechanism for the DHFS-FIS calls is described in the [FIS HTTP API](#fis-http-api) section.

 #### Interrogation Process in List Format
 - [Per File]